mgreiler/se-unlocked/Transcripts/EP_53_Mauricio_Aniche.md

 So I tried to make a more generic discussion, you know, on integration testing.

-[00:18:07] **Michaela:** So you will also talking about something that I want to explore a little bit at that testability.
-Right.
+[00:18:54] **Michaela:** So you were also talking about something that I want to explore a little bit and that's testability, right?.
 So you were saying, well, it's a little bit harder to make things testable and, and, you know, you have to have testability in, in mind.

 What does testability even mean and what did design principles, software design principles help us make software system more testable on different levels?
-Right.
+Right?.
 So is there a difference in making unit tests more testable versus integration and system tests or,

-[00:18:37] **Mauricio:** yeah, a good question.
+[00:19:24] **Mauricio:** yeah, a good question.
 I think.
 The testability rules, if I can call them like that are not so complicated, but it's super hard to apply them.

 Once you start to develop more complex software, because your mind is just full of other things to think about.
 But a testable system is just a system that is super easy for you to control.
-So I want to test this specific class or a specific component of my system is super easy for me to tell the component what I wanted to do.
+So I want to test this specific class or a specific component of my system, it's super easy for me to tell the component what I want it to do.

-And it's also easy to observe.
-What this component is doing.
-So laughter the component is done.
-It's easy for me to assert that the component behaves as I expected.
+And it's also easy to observe what this component is doing.
+So after the component is done, it's easy for me to assert that the component behaves as I expected.
 So those are the two things that you should always have in mind to design testable systems.
-Now when it comes to source code and implementation if we think of Java code, for example I think rule number one, when it comes to testability of Java code is your classes depend on other classes.
+Now when it comes to source code and implementation, if we think of Java code for example, I think rule number one, when it comes to testability of Java code is your classes depend on other classes.

 You should be able to test your class without really depending, too much on the dependency.
-So we want to be able to mock some dependencies maybe so that you, you gain some control.
+So we want to be able to mock some dependencies maybe, so that you you gain some control.
 And so I feel like the most common anti-pattern I see there when it comes to testability is, you know, you're creating a class.

-Make this class to depend on five other classes, but you don't give away for the testing codes to control these things.
-And this starts to accumulate, and this becomes like a snowball and [00:20:00] it's super easy to lose control and then to never be able to write unit tests anymore.
+You just make this class to depend on five other classes, but you don't give away for the testing codes to control these things.
+And this starts to accumulate, and this becomes like a snowball and [00:20:47] it's super easy to lose control and then to never be able to write unit tests anymore.
 So that is rule number one.

 There are many others.
-I discussing a book, so I'm a big fan of the ports and adapter.
-Execunet all architecture.
+I discussed in the book, so I'm a big fan of the ports and adapter, hexagonal architecture.
 I feel like they all go in line with the way I see design for testability.
 So it's not super complicated, but I feel we need to put a lot of efforts in making sure we are never forgetting to do these things.

 Does that make sense to you?
-Yeah, it makes

-[00:20:30] **Michaela:** sense.
+[00:21:18] **Michaela:** Yeah, it makes sense.
 The question is a little bit, okay.
 We can create mocks.
 We can stop things.
 But first of all, it, it, it takes a lot of effort right.
 To do it.
-And, and then if we do it, like, for example, I am writing a lot of data intensive applications.
-Right?
-Very, you have like a lot of, a lot of large data, you know, inputs that are done somehow processed.
+And, and then if we do it, like, for example, I am writing a lot of data intensive applications, right?
+Where, you have like a lot of, a lot of large data, you know, inputs that are done somehow processed.

 And if you want to mock that, or, you know, Parts of it.
 It really gets very tedious and it gets hard to control.
 And especially if you're, you know, like, let's say we are mining data from GitHub, right.
-One of the things that I love to do so we are, we are, we are connecting to the GitHub API.
+One of the things that I love to do, so we are, we are, we are connecting to the GitHub API.
 And now we want to make our test cases, obviously independent of that, because we don't actually want to query, you know, those large data sets for every test that we're running.

 So we have some version of that locally.
 And it gets really complicated.
 Like not complicated in, it's hard to do way, but it's very tedious to do it.
 It's error prone.
-And then, you know, the ABI changes or the format of how they present, you know, the XML structure and so on changes.
-And then you have to go to your test code into your marks and your stops and your, you know, dummy data.
+And then, you know, the API changes or the format of how they present, you know, the XML structure and so on changes.
+And then you have to go to your test code and to your marks and your stops and your, you know, dummy data.

 And, and change all of that.
 What can we do to, you know, make our lives a little bit easier here?
 Is there something, or is it we have to deal with it?

-[00:21:56] **Mauricio:** Yeah.
+[00:22:43] **Mauricio:** Yeah.
 Good question.
-So I feel like if it's becoming [00:22:00] boring for you to mock stuff, this is just the code telling you that there's something wrong, right?
+So I feel like if it's becoming boring for you to mock stuff, this is just the code telling you that there's something wrong, right?

 It shouldn't be hard to.
-So usually my decision-making processes, if things are hard to mock, are there, is there any other way for me to redesign things, you know, maybe move some responsibility there, some other responsibility here so that the design of classes make mocking a little bit easier.
+So usually my decision-making process is, if things are hard to mock, are there, is there any other way for me to redesign things, you know, maybe move some responsibility there, some other responsibility here so that the design of classes make mocking a little bit easier.

 That's number one.
-Number two is I feel like sometimes we have this idea that if we're using mocking, we should only test one class and then.
+Number two is I feel like sometimes we have this idea that if we're using mocking, we should only test one class and then mock the rest.
 And that's not really true, right?
 Maybe you can test a bunch of classes together and just mock the classes that are, you know, super hard to use the concrete ones.

 So you can test higher components and some classes are the, you know, the concrete implementation during the test, some other classes you just mock.
-So I feel like you can also try to, you know, go one level up and look at, you know, classes together rather than one single.
+So I feel like you can also try to, you know, go one level up and look at, you know, classes together rather than one single class.
 That being said, some domains just are not unit testing friendly.

-And the domain mentioned mining reposts is it's one that is super close to my heart as well as a researcher.
-And so when I'm doing these type of tools, where I extract data from V3 post threes, or I bar source code to come up with code metrics I don't try to unit that so much.
-So I have a, I have a project in my get hub called CK, which is the code metrics tool.
+And the domain you mentioned, mining repositories is it's one that is super close to my heart as well as a researcher.
+And so when I'm doing these type of tools, where I extract data from git repositories, or I parse source code to come up with code metrics I don't write unit tests so much.
+So I have a, I have a project in my github called CK, which is a code metric tool.

 It looks at the Java class and tells you the complexity, coupling and et cetera.
-I don't mock.
+I don't mock stuff.
 Because it just makes no sense.
 It was super hard for me.

 So 90% of the tests there are integration tests.
 So there's also, you know, these type of domains where you should go for integration tests because they will pay better.

-[00:23:37] **Michaela:** Yeah.
+[00:24:24] **Michaela:** Yeah.
 Yeah.
 I think that's a very pragmatic answer.
-I like it very much.
-I also, in this, in this kind of situations I haven't.
-Rely on integration tests, but I actually also ride a lot of unit tests for things that are easier to unit tests.
+I like it very much ( laugh ).
+I also, in this, in this kind of situations I heavily rely on integration tests, but I actually also write a lot of unit tests for things that are easier to unit tests.

-But if I see that it's really hard now, I change my method and do something that I feel, is a little bit [00:24:00] more meaningful also from a maintains perspective.
-Right?
-So.
-Maintain ends, I think is also something.
-And maybe something that I want to talk with you about tenants, I think goes hand in hand with Tesco because we have to maintain Tesco, right?
+But if I see that it's really hard now, I change my method and do something that I feel, is a little bit [00:24:48] more meaningful also from a maintenance perspective, right?
+So maintainenance, I think is also something and maybe something that I want to talk with you about.
+Maintainenance, I think goes hand in hand with test code because we have to maintain test code, right?

-If you don't maintain it, and if it's really hard to do it, we are not doing it.
+If you don't maintain it, and if it's really hard to do it, you are not doing it.
-You are disabling the tests.
+You are disabling the tests ( laugh ).
 I know it.
-I did it right.
-I At one point, you're just giving up on it and to say, okay, already commented out or I deleted, or the worst thing is common to the alt-right.
+I did it right ( laugh ).
+At one point, you're just giving up on it and to say, okay, do i comment it out, do I delete it, or the worst thing is commenting it out right?.

-So I think Ventana, the tests are so important.
+So I think maintainable tests are so important.
 Do you have some tips for us how to get to maintainable tests?

-[00:24:32] **Mauricio:** My book proposes 10 guidelines.
-I of course don't know them all by heart, but the, they are all about readability, maintainability of Tesco because in practice you're going to write lots and lots of them.
+[00:25:18] **Mauricio:** My book proposes 10 guidelines.
+I of course don't know them all by heart, but the, they are all about readability, maintainability of test code because in practice you're going to write lots and lots of them.

 So my generic advice there that encapsulates those 10 recommendations in the book is you should pay as much attention to the test code.
 As you pay to production codes.
 We love to refactor.
 We love to create abstractions.
-We love to isolate the code.
+We love to isolate duplicated code.
 The same techniques you can apply in your test code and that will pay off for sure.

-Finally, Michela, you mentioned you mentioned flaky tests, those really happen.
+Finally, Michaela, you mentioned you mentioned flaky tests, those really happen.
 And we should try to avoid them as much as possible.
 Although I just wrote a blog posts on the website of my book saying that I don't believe we can ever get fully rid of them, because if we're in a super large and complex system they will happen.

-And sometimes for reasons, you can't control for reasons you don't fully understand.
+And sometimes for reasons you can't control, for reasons you don't fully understand.
 So I feel our job is to not only avoid them when possible, but also to keep them under control.

-[00:25:41] **Michaela:** One thing that comes to my mind is when I was working at Microsoft what we did, like windows had flaky tests, right?
+[00:26:27] **Michaela:** One thing that comes to my mind is when I was working at Microsoft what we did, like windows had a flaky test, right?
-Especially because the integration tests and the functional tests where we really try, you know, under different settings, the systems and so on.
+Especially because the integration tests and the functional tests where we really try, you know, under different settings, the systems and so on, drivers.

-Blah, blah, blah.
-Right.
+Blah, blah, blah. right?.
 So it gets really complicated.
-It's really, you know, a lot [00:26:00] of configuration, so you're running a lot of tests and some of them just fail.
-And so what we did here is we, instead of, you know, sad, well, let's, let's disable all the flaky tests or, you know, it wasn't even possible to fix all of them, right.
+It's really, you know, a lot [00:26:46] of configuration, so you're running a lot of tests and some of them just fail.
+And so what we did here is we, instead of, you know, said, well, let's, let's disable all the flaky tests or, you know, it wasn't even possible to fix all of them, right.

-Because it was sometimes.
-Clear why there, you know, why they're flaky.
+Because it was sometimes not even clear why there, you know, why they're flaky.
 And sometimes what we did is we measured their effectiveness.
 So how often is it flaky tests actually finding a thing?
 And how often is it giving a false positive?
-And we had like a cost benefit analysis where we say.
+And we had like a cost benefit analysis where we said,

 Well, every time it fails for no good reason.
 It's a cost of your career because we have to go and investigate and find out actually nothing happened.
 And then for every time it actually finds it back.
 We tried to estimate.
 You know, how much did that actually help us now?
-Right.
-So how much how much did we safe and so for each of those tests, we had a profile on, you know, from past runs and we looked at that, I mean, it was again, obviously an automatic approach.
+Right?
+So how much how much did we save and so for each of those tests, we had a profile on, you know, from past runs and we looked at that, I mean, it was again, obviously an automatic approach.